 Vancouver Criminal Lawyer

-Jonathan Desbarats is a barrister and partner at Pender Litigation, practising in both English and French.
-Originally from London, Ontario, he graduated from Mount Allison Universtiy in 1995 with a Bachelor of Arts degree in English literature, with honours.
+Jonathan Desbarats is a vancouver criminal lawyer and partner at Pender Litigation, practising in both English and French.
+Originally from London, Ontario, he graduated from Mount Allison University in 1995 with a Bachelor of Arts degree in English literature, with honours.
 He then pursued a career in journalism, winning awards for his news reporting and photojournalism, before working as a documentary film producer on co-productions for the NFB, the CBC, the History Channel, and HBO, among others.

 In 2002 he attended the University of Toronto Law School, earning his juris doctor in 2005.
 Following graduation he was hired as an articled student, and then as an associate, with Ian Donaldson, Q.C. and Mark Jetté, at the law firm Donaldson Jetté.
 In 2010 he formed his own practice, and in 2014 he joined Sutherland Jetté.
 He is a founding partner at Pender Litigation.